Sparker-99/Admin-bot/Readme.md

 ### Updating to new version

 Download [latest build](https://github.com/Sparker-99/Admin-bot/releases) and Extract into old version directory.
-+ Existing `config.json` and `database` folder will be not overwritten by the update.
++ Existing `database` folder will be not overwritten by the update.
-  + NOTE: any update of the `config_default.json` need to be merged manually by the user to the `config.json`.
+  + NOTE: any update of the default `config.js` file will need to be merged manually by the user to the user's existing '`config.js` file.
-+ Any edit done on default `commands` files will be lost.
++ Any edit done on default `commands` or `config.js` files will be lost.
 Consider backup or rename the file before update.
 + Admin bot v3.0.5 or higher uses `Node 16` which kills any application with critical exceptions.
 So its recommended to use [PM2](https://pm2.keymetrics.io) or any program that restarts the bot.
 ___